Mr Muhammad Hamza Tanvir graduated from COMSATS University. He has a keen interest in international relations and regional politics.

 The relationship between Russia and Pakistan had been full of trust deficit.
 The same is the case with China and Russia, but the adage “nations have no permanent friends, but only national interests” seems fit in the scenario of emerging relations between Russia, China, and Pakistan.
 China and Pakistan lacked trust in Russia in the past but the changing dynamics of global politics have coerced the three countries to come close to each other.

 India’s tilt towards the US and western countries in recent years has cast daunting impacts on Russia.
-The latter’s antagonizing relations with the Western countries over Ukraine and China tensions with the Asia-Pacific countries, which are allied with the US, over South China Sea issues, have forced the two countries to search for new allies.
+The antagonizing relations with the Western countries over Russia’s conflict with Ukraine, and China’s tensions with the Asia-Pacific countries, which are allied with the US, over South China Sea issues, have forced the two countries to search for new allies.

 America’s strategic deals with India have also provoked Pakistan to look for new alliances and reduced its dependence on the United States.
 The significance of China’s CPEC from Gwadar port and BRI did not go unnoticed in Russia.
 All these factors have compelled the three countries to collaborate in regional and global political maneuvering.